 Ray Donovan is a man of many faces.
 He's a cool, sophisticated Hollywood player but also a ruthless south Boston thug.
 He's a devoted family man who has trouble resisting come-ons from attractive clients, and a consummate professional who is also easily pushed to violence.
-His job as a problem fixer for the Hollywood elite has helped lift him out of the working class and to within reach of the truly wealthy and powerful.
-But no amount of designer suits, sports cars or gold watches can completely mask his dark line of work or his humble roots.
-With his troubled brothers always calling, and his criminal father fresh out of prison, Ray might be unable to truly shake his past.
+His job as a problem fixer for the Hollywood elite has helped lift him out of the working class to within reach of the wealthy and powerful.
+But no amount of designer suits, sports cars or gold watches can completely mask his shady line of work, or his humble, blue collar roots.
+With his brothers always calling for help, his criminal father out of prison and causing trouble, and the FBI watching him like a hawk, Ray might be unable to shake his past.

-Schreiber's many feature credits include GOON with Jay Baruchel and Seann William Scott; SALT with Angelina Jolie; X-MEN ORIGINS: WOLVERINE; DEFIANCE with Daniel Craig; REPO MEN; THE PAINTED VEIL; THE MANCHURIAN CANDIDATE, opposite Meryl Streep and Denzel Washington; THE SUM OF ALL FEARS; Ang Lee’s TAKING WOODSTOCK; KATE & LEOPOLD; EVERY DAY; Michael Almereyda’s HAMLET; SPRING FORWARD; THE HURRICANE; A WALK ON THE MOON with Diane Lane; The DAYTRIPPERS; Nora Ephron's MIXED NUTS; and Wes Craven's SCREAM trilogy.
+Schreiber's many feature credits include Lee Daniels’ THE BUTLER; Larry David’s CLEAR HISTORY; FADING GIGOLO; THE RELUCTANT FUNDAMENTALIST; SALT with Angelina Jolie; X-MEN ORIGINS: WOLVERINE; DEFIANCE with Daniel Craig; REPO MEN; THE PAINTED VEIL; THE MANCHURIAN CANDIDATE, opposite Meryl Streep and Denzel Washington; THE SUM OF ALL FEARS; Ang Lee’s TAKING WOODSTOCK; KATE & LEOPOLD; GOON; EVERY DAY; Michael Almereyda’s HAMLET; SPRING FORWARD; THE HURRICANE; A WALK ON THE MOON with Diane Lane; THE DAYTRIPPERS; Nora Ephron's MIXED NUTS; and Wes Craven's SCREAM trilogy.

 In 2005, Schreiber made his feature directorial debut with EVERYTHING IS ILLUMINATED, which he also adapted from Jonathan Safran Foer's best-selling novel of the same name.
 The film, starring Elijah Wood and Eugene Hutz, was named one of the year's 10 Best by the National Board of Review.